mattermost/docs/source/process/community-guidelines.rst

 1. **Avoid acronyms**.
 Avoid acronyms when possible.
 For example, say "pull request" instead of "PR", since only a subset of tweet readers are active GitHub users.
 2. **Use the active voice**.
 Avoid "has", "was", "have been" when possible.
 For example, instead of "Hackfest has started!" say "Hackfest starts now!"
 3. **Include at most one link**.
-To provide a clear call to action include at most one link per tweet, and place it near the end of the tweet.
+To provide a clear call to action, include at most one link per tweet and place it near the end of the tweet.
 4. **Use exclamation marks only for exciting announcements**.
 An exclamation mark can be used when the announcement is exciting, but using an exclamation mark should be avoided when it can be confused with a signal for community to panic, e.g. "Security update released!".
 5. **Be welcoming**.
 When asking someone to take action, use "Would you be open to" instead of "Would you like to".